CBerJun/Muffin/README.md

 # The Muffin Programming Language

-**Note: WORK IN PROGRESS!
-Many things here have not been implemented.**

 **Muffin** is a brand new **programming language** designed and implemented by me in order to participate in [High Seas hold by Hack Club][high-seas].